Machinery Directive or Lift Regulations?

-When moving people or goods, your lift will fall into either the Machinery or the Lift regulations.
-Whilst all are "lifts" in the general term the regulations do help to identify the key differences and ultimately identify the standards they will then fall under.
+Whether you are moving people or goods, your lift will fall into either the Machinery Directive or Lift regulations.
+Although all of them refer to "lifts" as a general term, the regulations help to identify their key differences, determining the standards that they must adhere to.

 What do the regulations say?